AlternateLife/JustAnotherVoiceChat/README.md

 This is the teamspeak 3 plugin whichs conects to the JustAnotherVoiceChat server to control 3D voice communication.

-## Setup
+## Usage

-Place the plugin files in the teamspeak 3 client plugin directory.
+Use the provided teamspeak 3 plugin package you can download in the release section.

 ## Development